 Packing Glasses and Dishes

 In the early days, we would use newspaper to wrap our glasses and dishes but they always needed to be washed after they were unpacked.
 Once packing paper came out, we used that but it’s expensive and was thrown away after the move, which is a huge waste.
 The last few moves we ditched the packing paper and started using paper towels.
 After our glasses and dishes are unwrapped, the towels are reused for cleaning the new place or to wipe the dog.
 No more wasted packing paper.

-If you’ve ever moved before then you know what a pain it is to move a mattress, and keep it clean.
-We found these awesome heavy duty *mattress bags at a local home improvement store for $8 each.
-Well worth the money and it saved us from the tedious task of wrapping our mattresses and box springs.
+If you’ve moved before then you know what a pain it is to move a mattress, and keep it clean.
+We found these awesome heavy duty mattress bags at a local home improvement store for $8 each.
+Well worth the money.
+Plus it saved us from the tedious task of wrapping our mattresses and box springs.